fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/B12365_04_09.jpg)

-Figure 4.9 -- Rules of the Porter Stemmer algorithm

 While it is not essential to understand every rule within the Porter Stemmer, it is key that we understand its limitations.
 While the Porter